Cosmic-Citrus/approximating-pi/readme.md

 $\implies \pi \approx \frac{4M}{N}$

-One can create an ensemble by repeating this procedure $k$ times to collect statistics (such as mean and median) of the estimated value; the accuracy of the estimation should increase as $k \rightarrow \infty$.
+One can create an ensemble by repeating this procedure over $k$ trial runs to collect statistics (such as mean and median) of the estimated value; the accuracy of the estimation should increase as $k \rightarrow \infty$.

 #### Input